E-mail Address

 Dr. William Campbell Douglass, stated that a recent study, led by Steven Reichman, a professor of health at Texas A&M University, discovered that low levels of cholesterol can actually reduce the beneficial muscle gain from exercising.

-Dr. Steven Komadina states in his book, Born To Be Healthy & Thin, first we were told that cholesterol was the problem with our health and heart disease.
-As a result we were told to eat no fat or low fat and to increase the complex carbohydrates and whole grains.
-Statistics show that heart disease increased instead of decreasing.
-Interestingly, the incidence of depression, obesity and autoimmune diseases increased.
-He believes people who do the best, have a total cholesterol health level in the 160-220 range.
+Dr. Steven Komadina states in his book, Born To Be Healthy And Thin, first we were told that cholesterol was the problem with our health and heart disease.
+As a result we were told to eat no fat or low fat and to increase our complex carbohydrates and whole grains.

-Side Effects of Cholesterol Reducing Drugs
+Side Effects of Statin Drugs

-The prescribing of medications such as Lipitor, Crestor etc, known as statins, are at an alltime high.
-We are not telling you to stop your medication.
 However it is important for anyone who is prescribed these medications to understand there are risks involved with taking them.
 In my natural health class, Steven Horne, pointed out these staggering side effects.

 • liver dysfunction

-• muscle Pain
+• muscle pain

-• lack of concentration and memory loss
+• lack of concentration

 • amnesia